mjordan/islandora_sundog/README.md

 This module is currently experimental and currently is intended mainly to demonstrate that adding custom fields to Solr is viable.

-In addition, we need to explore how a user interface for managing these custom fields would work.
+It is also intended to provide an opportunity to explore how a user interface for managing these custom fields would work.
 Currently, options for determining the field labels of two custom fields is available.
 The content of these fields is not configurable (one is the upper-cased version of the object's label, and the other is the object's PID namespace).
 To try these fields out:

 1. Go to the admin form at `admin/islandora/tools/sundog`.
 Enter the field labels you want for your two custom fields:
   * ![custom field labels](images/config.png)